-The Royal College of Obstetricians and Gynaecologists has relocated to a new building with the new address at 10 Union Street in Southwark.
+The Royal College of Obstetricians and Gynaecologists has relocated to a new building at 10 Union Street in Southwark.
 The retrofit knits together two existing buildings, a converted 19th century hop warehouse and a 1980s office building by creating a new atrium.
 The new building provides office spaces to support innovative ways of working for the College’s more than 200 staff, as well as conferencing facilities and a public café.
 It will enable the College to provide a fully accessible building with an emphasis on health, wellbeing and sustainable design.

 Simon Erridge, Director, Bennetts Associates, says, “10 Union Street is a new hub for women’s health which is designed to bring people together to share ideas and experiences.
 It is a model for the kind of flexible, social workspace that will become essential in a post-Covid world.
 The light-touch sustainable design approach we have taken transforms the experience of using the buildings whilst re-utilising most of the existing building fabric on the site”.